Treatments for coronavirus (COVID-19)

 These treatments can help some people manage their COVID-19 symptoms and reduce the risk of becoming seriously ill.

-Who can have these new COVID-19 treatments
+Who can have COVID-19 treatments

-This includes some people who have:
+This includes all people who:

 - Down's syndrome, or another chromosomal disorder that affects your immune system

-- chronic kidney disease (CKD) stage 4 or 5
+- chronic kidney disease (CKD) stage 4 or 5, including people on dialysis

 - severe liver disease